 Ethic of Editors:

-Editors should update the review process in order to ensure that the journal employs a state-of-the-art reviewing system, publish retractions, clarifications, publication, and corrections when needed.
-Editors also constantly improve the quality of the journal quality by assigning suitable reviewers to evaluate submitted manuscripts.
-Editors should inform editorial board members of any changes made to the journal.
-In addition, editors must:
+Editors regularly update the review process to ensure that the journal employs a state-of-the-art reviewing system, publish retractions, clarifications, publication, and corrections when needed.
+Editors continually improve the quality of the journal quality by assigning suitable reviewers outside the author's organization to evaluate submitted manuscripts.
+Editors have to inform editorial board members of any changes made to the journal.
+Besides, editors must:

-1. Never disclose any information concerning submitted manuscripts to anyone other than reviewers, corresponding authors, other editorial advisors, or the journal officer, as appropriate.
+1. Never disclose any information concerning submitted manuscripts to anyone except reviewers, corresponding authors, the editorial team, or the journal officer, as appropriate.

-2. Must be unbiased toward all authors and evaluate manuscripts based on their content without consideration of gender, race, religious beliefs, sexual orientation, citizenship, or anything else related to the authors.
+2. Must be unbiased toward all authors and evaluate manuscripts based on their content without anything else related to the authors such as gender, religious beliefs, citizenship, etc.

-3. Must prevent misconduct in submitted and published work with regard to plagiarism, duplicate submissions, data fabrication and/or falsification, ghost authorship, and citation manipulation.
-Any article associated with such misconduct will be retracted or withdrawn from the journal.
+3. Must prevent misconduct in submitted and published work concerning plagiarism, data fabrication and/or falsification, duplicate submissions, and citation manipulation.
+Any manuscript associated with such misconduct will be retracted or withdrawn from the journal.

 Ethic of reviewers: